 When the sheath is in place it can be attached to a drainage bag.
 Once again there are many to choose from and samples are available upon request.
 Leg bags should be worn on the inside of the leg to aid drainage.

-A sheath can be worn for up to 3 days (DoH guidelines) provided that the sheath is intact and the skin appears to be in good condition.
+A urinary sheath can be worn for up to 3 days (Department of Health guidelines) provided that the sheath is intact and the skin appears to be in good condition.
 It is advisable to remove the sheath in a bath or shower.
 If this is not possible, use plenty of soap and warm water.
 Adhesive remover is also available to aid removal.